garethltm/obsibrain/sc900/Authentication.md

 To use Microsoft Authenticator, a user must download the phone app from the Microsoft store and register their account.
 Microsoft Authenticator is available for Android and iOS.

 With Passwordless sign-in, the Authenticator App turns any iOS or Android phone into a strong, passwordless credential.
 To sign in to their Microsoft Entra account, a user enters their username, matches a number displayed on the screen to the one on their phone, then uses their biometric or PIN to confirm.

+The Authenticator app can also be used as a software token to generate an OATH verification code.
+After entering your username and password, you enter the code provided by the Authenticator app into the sign-in interface.
+The OATH verification code provides a second form of authentication for SSPR or MFA.
+## Certificate-based authentication
+The Authenticator app can also be used as a software token to generate an OATH verification code.
+After entering your username and password, you enter the code provided by the Authenticator app into the sign-in interface.
+The OATH verification code provides a second form of authentication for SSPR or MFA.